Lilyah/bootstrap_course/README.md

 The name of the online course is Bootstrap 4 for the Developer from Mario Duilio Macari, wihch can be found in pluralsight.

 ## Graphics
+* 4 Principles of graphic design
 ![Principles of graphic design screenshot](./img/4_principles_of_graphic_design.png)

+* All bootstrap color names
 ![Boostrap color names](./img/all_the_bootstrap_color_names.png)

 ## Technologies